JamyJones/Pastebin2/paste.md

 Sure!
-Here's the modified policy that checks the `"UserId"` column instead of email:
+You need to modify the policy to check against the `UserId` column instead of `email`.
+Here's the updated version of your Supabase policy:

 ```sql
 create policy "Enable update for users based on UserId"